networknext/next/docs/run_your_own_client_and_server.md

 0.323412: info: server is ready to receive client connections
 ```

-The essential part above to see is `welcome to network next :)`.
+The essential part above that you must see is `welcome to network next :)`.

 This indicates that your server has successfully connected and authenticated with the Network Next backend.

 Go to the portal and click on "Servers" in the top menu.